 Application may be made to the departmental internship committee for permission to enroll in COMM 4390.
-A 2.75 GPA, senior status, completion of COMM 3319, and 18 hours of communication studies courses are usually required.
-An internship will afford the student an opportunity to work in a communication related role in an organization.
-Normally the student will be expected to work on the job for approximately 100 clock hours and complete a research project and journal for 3 semester hours of academic credit.
+A 2.75 GPA (3.0 preferred), senior status, and completion of at least 21 hours of communication studies courses are usually required.
+An internship will afford the student an opportunity to work in a communication related role in an organization and apply that work experience to communication theories, principles, skills, and strategies learned in communication studies courses.
+Normally the student will be expected to work on the job for approximately 100 clock hours, complete a research project, and submit an analytical journal for 3 semester hours of academic credit.